 But MLB’s harsh opinion, as delivered by Sternberg, signals a valid question: Is it time to throw in the towel on Florida?

 Once upon a time, Florida was considered an untapped mine of major league gold.
 Outside of the afternoon rains, the weather is perfect.
 Its citizens, a good chunk of whom consist of Northeast transplants and baseball-mad expatriates of Latin America nations such as Cuba, seemed ready to represent a rabid fan base hungry for a big league team of their own.
 St. Petersburg had a domed stadium ready, and one major league team after another gave strong consideration to relocate there; the Chicago White Sox and San Francisco Giants actually committed, only to quickly turn back once those cities forged last-second plans for new ballparks and/or ownership.
 Miami was the first to earn expansion status with the birth of the Marlins in 1993; the Devil Rays followed suit in the Tampa-St. Pete area five years later.
 Florida finally hit the major league map like it had hit the jackpot.

 Things got off to a rosy start for both franchises.
-The Marlins drew three million fans in their inaugural season; the Devil Rays brought in 2.5 million for theirs.
-But the novelty quickly wore off, and neither team has since been able to draw anywhere near its first-year gate.
+The Marlins drew three million fans in their inaugural season; the Devil Rays brought in 2.5 million in theirs.
+But the novelty quick wore off, and neither team has since been able to draw anywhere near their first-year gate.